RyanSpaker/NixWindowsVMLauncher/README.md

 # NixWindowsVMLauncher
-Launcher program to start a windows vm for my nix system
+Launcher program to start a windows vm for my nix system.